RULES & GUIDELINES

 This year’s judges will be announced later in the year.

 The judges may disqualify an entry if they have reason to believe that it does not comply with the entry Terms and Conditions, so make sure you have read them thoroughly!

 Finalists and winners

-Three finalist schools or classes in each of the three age-group categories will be contacted via email and announced on this website in October (date TBC).
+Four finalist schools or classes in each of the three age-group categories will be contacted via email and announced on this website later this year.
 Please ensure you submit a valid email address with your entry.

-The winning schools or classes in each of the three age-group categories will be contacted via email and announced at the 2019 SAE ATOM Awards Student Awards Presentation, held in Melbourne on Wednesday 13 November.
+The winning schools or classes in each of the three age-group categories will be contacted via email and announced at the 2020 ATOM Awards Student Awards Presentation, held in Melbourne on Tuesday 10 November.

 Prizes for each of the three winning schools or classes include:

 - Six (6) Apple iPads (32 GB Wi-Fi models, valued at $529 each)